xformerfhs/ngramcounter/README.md

 Overlapping mode means that a window slides over the text, which is shifted one character at a time.
 Sequential mode means that the n-grams are analyzed one after the other.

-E.g., when the text `always` is analyzed the modes would produce the following results:
+E.g., when the text `always` is analyzed for 2-grams the modes would produce the following results:

 | Mode          | Results                      |
 |---------------|------------------------------|
 | `overlapping` | `al`, `lw`, `wa`, `ay`, `ys` |
 | `sequential`  | `al`, `wa`, `ys`             |

-Overlapping mode handles all file lengths, while sequential mode requires that the length of the characters in the file is a multiple of the n-gram size.
+Overlapping mode handles all file lengths, while sequential mode requires that the number of characters in the file is a multiple of the n-gram size.

 Overlapping mode is the default.